 Walgreen Co.
-(WAG) sued the U.S. Drug Enforcement Administration, seeking to lift a ban on the company’s distribution of controlled substances from a Florida facility that was ruled to be a threat to public safety.
+(WAG:US) sued the U.S. Drug Enforcement Administration, seeking to lift a ban on the company’s distribution of controlled substances from a Florida facility that was ruled to be a threat to public safety.

 Walgreen, in a filing today in the U.S. Court of Appeals in Washington, said the DEA relied on “outdated data” involving oxycodone to justify suspending distribution of the drugs from its Jupiter, Florida, facility.
 The company asked the court to lift the suspension order.